-Fiji easily conjures images of escapism and indulgence – perhaps because some of the most popular Fiji destinations are its exclusive private-island resorts.
-But Fiji is an island nation with many accommodation types, including large family-friendly resorts around Nadi & Denarau Island and along the Coral Coast, dive-centric outposts in the Mamanuca and Northern Islands, and, of course, those intimate Outer Island spots where the focus is on privacy and passion.
+Fiji easily conjures images of escapism and indulgence – pperhaps because some of the most popular Fiji vacation destinations are its exclusive private-island resorts.
+But Fiji is an island nation with many accommodation types, including large family-friendly resorts around Nadi & Denarau Island and along the Coral Coast, dive-centric outposts in the Mamanuca and Northern Islands, and, of course, those intimate Outer Island properties where the focus is on privacy and passion.

 What holds these many personalities together is the Fijian people, who just may be the warmest and most welcoming in the South Pacific.
 From the first time you hear an effusive shout of “Bula!” (welcome) until the time you hear your last “Moce” (goodbye), you will be enthralled by the hospitality, laughter and singing – so much singing – all around you.
 And when you listen as your resort’s employees, who will now feel like friends, gather around to serenade you with “Isa Lei,” Fiji’s traditional and emotional song of farewell, you know you will be back.